-This report describes the New Zealand southern bluefin tuna (SBT) fishery for 2011 and the 2010/11 fishing year.
-Commercial landings were close to 547t in the 2010/11 fishing year, which ran from 1 October 2010 to 30 September 2011.
-From scaled observer data, it is estimated that 84 dead SBT were discarded from the domestic fleet and none from the charter fleet during the 2010/11 season.
-Though no size data on the discards is available, the total weight was likely around 2 tonnes.
-Only one fish was reported as non-commercial SBT catch from recreational charter vessels in 2011.
+This report describes the New Zealand southern bluefin tuna (SBT) fishery for 2012 and the 2011/12 fishing year.
+Commercial landings were close to 775t in the 2011/12 fishing year, which ran from 1 October 2011 to 30 September 2012.
+Scaled observer data was used to estimate discards from the fishery and the status of discards on release.
+New Zealand allows for discard mortality and recreational catch within its national allocation and it is unlikely that those allowances were exceeded in 2012.
+Only six fish were reported as non-commercial SBT catch from four recreational charter vessels in 2012.
+Four of which were landed (estimated total weight 131kg) and two were released alive (estimated total weight of 165kg).

-CPUE in 2010/11 increased for the domestic fishery and decreased slightly for the charter fleet, which largely fishes the west coast of the South Island (CCSBT region 6).
+CPUE in 2012 increased for both the domestic fishery and the charter fleet, which largely fishes the west coast of the South Island (CCSBT region 6).
 The catch rate data reflect the increased abundance of small fish.

-All four charter vessels were covered by observers in 2010/11.
-Coverage by the observers was 82% and 74% for catch (numbers) and effort (hooks) respectively.
-For the domestic fishery in 2010/11 coverage was 9% and 8% of catch and effort.
+All four charter vessels were covered by observers in 2012.
+Coverage by the observers was 80% and 84% for catch (numbers) and effort (hooks) respectively.
+For the domestic fishery in 2011/12 coverage was 9% and 7% of catch and effort.